 How would your users access the application or solution?
 Could they use their external identities with your solution?
 What kind of wallets and key management services you would need to integrate with your solution?

 When using a permission-less network for your blockchain business logic, you need to consider how you should optimize and delegate the payment of transaction fees.
 Should the user pay for it directly or should the platform encapsulate the fees?

 Once deployed, smart contracts cannot be changed or updated.
-You can deploy new ones, but that could require data migration and user account/keys migration.
-It is extremely critical that you plan your enterprise system’s (in-general) agile development with your smart contracts’ development and iterations.
+You can deploy new ones, but that could require data migration.
+It is extremely critical that you plan your off-chain system’s development with your smart contracts’ development and iterations.

 What if something goes wrong?

 Sometimes, we have to roll things back when they don’t go as intended.
 In multi-user and multi-process workflows and on high load, this can happen unsurprisingly.
 Blockchains generally do not allow the deletion of data.
 So, how do you handle this?
-Think about compensation transactions in your smart contracts.
-As far as all involved parties agree, we should be good.
+Think about compensation transactions in your on-chain logic.
+As far as all involved parties agree, you should be good.